Treatment for Herniated Discs

 Herniated discs are most often caused by a normal aging wear-and-tear condition called disc degeneration.
 As you age, this disc becomes less flexible and more likely to rupture or tear with minor strains.

-Because of this, many people can’t identify the exact cause of their herniated disk-sometimes, it’s as simple as using your back muscles to move a heavy object rather than your legs.
+Because of this, many people can’t identify the exact cause of their herniated disc-sometimes, it’s as simple as using your back muscles to move a heavy object rather than your legs.
 Other times, a traumatic event may be the cause such as falling on your back.

 What risk factors can lead to a herniated disc?